occipital/django-content-settings/README.md

 - **Preview System**: Preview changes for different variable types before finalizing them.
 - **Bulk Editing**: Facilitate the simultaneous editing of multiple variable types.
 - **Permission System**: Control edit permissions for enhanced security and management.
+- **Tags Navigation**: Every setting has a set of tags, which allows you to organize flexible navigation even with 1000 settings in the system.

 ### API Integration